sharonleo-su/java-code-smell-detector/README.md

 # Scentinel - A code smell detector and refactoring tool for TypeScript files

 This project is an Angular application that serves as a Code Smell Detector and Refactoring Tool.
-It allows users to upload a single TypseScript file, analyzes the code for code smells, and offers refactoring options if duplicate code is detected.
+It allows users to upload a single TypeScript file, analyzes the code for code smells, and offers refactoring options if duplicate code is detected.

 ## Deployment